datopian/tech.datopian.com/dx/deploy/README.md

 ### Solr

 The default Solr version in our CKAN template is 6.6.6, which is newer than what some `ckan.io` instances are using.
-In some cases, you will want to run the earlier 5.5.5 version, to ensure compatibility with the existing code.
-In order to do that, you need to clone the source chart for DX CKAN, modify it and rebuild as a dependency of your project.
+In some cases, you will want to run the earlier 5.5.5 version, to ensure compatibility with the existing code, or even bump it higher to the latest version for bleeding edge features.

-1. Clone the source chart in a directory the same level with your project
-    ```
-    $ git clone git@gitlab.com:datopian/experiments/dx-helm-ckan
-    $ cd dx-helm-ckan
-    ```
+> For higher versions of Solr (7.x, 8.x), authentication needs to be enabled for solr cores via Zookeeper.
+Global authentication will not work, as health and readiness checks will fail.
+As a workaround, we can enable authentication only on the core(s), but allow unauthenticated requests still.
+A dedicated mini-tutorial will follow.

+Until recently, we were managing nested dependencies by doing custom CKAN chart builds.
+If you used that technique before, you might want to upgrade your existing deployments to use this much easier and cleaner way.

-1. Adjust the image.tag property in CKAN's values.yaml
+1. Adjust the `ckan.solr.image.tag` property in values.yaml
     ```yaml
+    ckan:
       solr:
         image:
           tag: 5.5.5

-    ```
-1. Build and update dependecies in your project
-    ```
-    $ cd ../<project-directory>
-    $ helm dependency build
-    $ helm dependency update
     ```
 1. Commit the update and push
     ```